17-day mountain bike trip in Western Uganda

 Meals: Breakfast, lunch, dinner

-• Day 16: Heading to Kampala
+• Day 16: The end is in sight: onwards to Kampala

-Meals: breakfast
+Meals: Breakfast

 Pricing

-Price Information
+Price information

 Included

-• All accommodations in double rooms
+• All accommodation in twin/double rooms

 • Transfers to and from the airport